jsbaker760/highres_dynamics/README.md

 Highly-resolved within-species dynamics in the human facial skin microbiome
 =======================
-**This manuscript is not peer reviewed, and this GitHub repository is likely to be ammended and improved before publication**
+**The manuscript corrosponding to this repository is not peer reviewed, this repository is likely to be ammended and improved before publication**
 =======================

 This repository contains all code necessary to reproduce the analyses described in: